 The seatbelt is ‘unlikely’ to save our lives if the other person hits us front on with a speed of 10,000 miles in hour.
 However, it will ensure we survive the vast majority of all potential accidents… it is about REDUCING THE RISK!

 Now back to the above question.
 How much do we really care about others?
 If my child is sitting on the back seat of my car I will make sure it is wearing a seat belt.
 If any of my loved ones is sitting in my car I will also make sure they are wearing a seat belt.
 If other people, in other cars, in other countries and on other planets decide they don’t like seat belts… that is their personal choice and I do not care!
-But I must say I do have an issue with decision makers ‘not allowing’ their colleagues to wear a seat belt or in this case any type of Personal Protective Equipment (PPE)!
+But I must say I do have an issue with decision makers ‘not allowing’ their colleagues to wear a seat belt or in this case any type of PPE!

-So, again… how much do we care about the personal safety of prison and correctional officers, and are we willing to make a difference?
+So… how much do we care about the personal safety of prison and correctional officers, and are we willing to make a difference?

-Based on Craig’s opinion and operational understanding, based on personal comments we have received from dozens of his colleagues from around the world, and based on my (and my colleagues) many years of operational frontline experience within law enforcement and high risk security operations, we ALL feel that high performance slash resistant t-shirts could be a real sensible option and solution, which makes unquestionable operational sense and would not restrict the wearers movement or restrict him in his duties.
+Based on Craig’s opinion and our operational understanding, based on personal comments we have received from dozens of his colleagues from around the world, and based on my (and my colleagues) many years of operational frontline experience within law enforcement and high risk security operations, we ALL feel that high performance slash resistant t-shirts could be a real sensible option and solution, which makes unquestionable operational sense and would not restrict the wearers movement or restrict him in his duties.
 We are genuinely convinced that the severity of the injury would have been significantly reduced if Craig and Claire would have been issued with such slash resistant t-shirt.